 - HSE Enforcement Policy

-“Every employer has to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees.”
+This section defines the efforts or resources employers must deploy to keep employees safe.
+The Act states – “Every employer has to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all his employees.”
+This is known as the ‘general duty’.

 - The provision and maintenance of plant and systems of work that are safe and without risks to health